ROCm/HIP/docs/what_is_hip.rst

 What is HIP?
 *******************************************************************************

-The Heterogeneous-computing Interface for Portability (HIP) API is a C++ runtime API and kernel language that lets developers create portable applications running in heterogeneous systems, using CPUs and AMD GPUs or NVIDIA GPUs from a single source code.
-HIP provides a simple marshalling language to access either the AMD ROCM back-end, or NVIDIA CUDA back-end, to build and run application kernels.
+The HIP API is a C++ runtime API and kernel language that lets developers write performant code for AMD GPUs or NVIDIA GPUs from a single source code.

 .. figure:: data/what_is_hip/hip.svg
     :alt: HIP in an application.